Exiv2/exiv2/tests/README-TESTS.md

 and run test scripts which are written in python.

-The test suite is configured using a configuration file whose location automatically sets the root directory of the test suite.
+The test suite is configured using a configuration file whose location automatically becomes the root directory of the test suite.
 The unittest module then recursively searches all sub-directories with a `__init__.py` file for files of the form `test_*.py`, which it automatically interprets as test cases (more about these in the next section).
 Python will automatically interpret each